 - Peter in The Amazing Spider-Man is the absolute definition of this trope.
 Despite being a budding scientific genius, plus highly articulate and witty when it comes to taunting criminals he's captured and stupid cops, whenever he tries to speak to Gwen he deteriorates into gibberish.
 He ends up getting around this by revealing his webbing rather than outright saying it, allowing her to put the clues together.

-- Used in The Empire Strikes Back to comedic effect.
+- Used in Star Wars: The Empire Strikes Back to comedic effect.
 C-3PO notices that the hyperdrive motivator had been damaged by blaster fire and tries to tell Han Solo a few times.
-Each time Solo shuts him up, so when they try to escape from an Imperial Star Destroyer by escaping to hyperspace and the drives peter out, 3PO says the equivalent of "I told you so" and Solo gets a look of extreme embarrassment and moves off to fix the hyperdrive.
+Each time Solo shuts him up, so when they try to escape from an Imperial Star Destroyer by escaping to hyperspace and then drive Peter out, 3PO says the equivalent of "I told you so" and Solo gets a look of extreme embarrassment and moves off to fix the hyperdrive.

 - This is basically the entire plot of While You Were Sleeping.

-- In Aunt Maria, the protagonist Mig spends a good part of the book trying to convince her mother that the evil Aunt Maria has turned Mig's brother into a wolf.
-The mother refuses to believe this and continues to insist that he's just around the corner, mostly due to the fact that Maria also enchanted the mother to basically hang around and be a housekeeper.
+- In Black Maria, the protagonist Mig spends a good part of the book trying to convince her mother that the evil Aunt Maria has turned Mig's brother into a wolf.
+The mother refuses to believe this and continues to insist that he's just around the corner, mostly because Maria also enchanted the mother to basically hang around and be a housekeeper.

 - Edgar Rice Burroughs used this trope a lot.
 His character's justification was usually that they thought the other person already knew, or that they didn't realize the information was important.
 Unless it's love, in which case Oblivious to Love generally covers it.
 This results in these situations: